Concepts

 ModernPentest performs automated penetration testing using AI agents:

-- Reconnaissance - Understanding your application
+- Reconnaissance - Mapping your application into an asset graph

-- Validation - Confirming findings are real
+- Proving - Confirming findings by actively exploiting them

 Finding